Barbary Coast (film): Reception

 Andre Sennwald of The New York Times found the film entertaining.
 Time felt it was "painfully uninspired".
 Scholastic, a magazine for youth recommended the film for its "authentic background and characters of the days of gold-discovery".
 Newsweek complained that the plot from the original book was thrown away.
 Canadian Magazine assured Canadians that the film had "nothing to do with the cheap, tawdry 'coast' " from the novel.
 Chicago threatened to ban the film.
 Goldwyn edited a few scenes, and the film was allowed to be exhibited there.
 The Chicago Legion of Decency condemned Barbary Coast.
 The Bishop of Los Angeles, John Cantwell, saw the movie with four other priests and enjoyed it; none found it immoral.

 Writing for The Spectator in 1935, Graham Greene declared the film a triumphant success, describing it as "melodrama of the neatest, most expert kind, well directed, well acted and well written".
 Despite the film's use of what Greene regarded as a conventional plot, he lauded the "fresh and interesting" use of flawed characters to "make something real out of the hocus-pocus".

+Nominated for Academy Award for Best Cinematography.
+Source: Motion Picture Academy website.